 If G is 0 the input IN0 will be selected.
 And if G is 1 the input IN1 will be selected.
 The value of the selected input will then be assigned to the output (OUT).

 Again, this functionality can be represented in structured text:

 IF G = 0 THEN OUT := IN0 ELSIF G = 1 THEN OUT := IN1 END_IF;

-In some cases you may even have more than two values you want to select from.
+In some cases, you may even have more than two values you want to select from.
 This is where the extensible multiplexer comes into the picture.
-You might even find the word multiplexer familiar if you know a bit of digital electronics.
+You might even find the word multiplexer familiar if you know a few digital electronics.
 And this block has the same functionality – to choose one out of many inputs.

-Like the precious block, this block has two types of inputs.
+Like the previous block, this block has two types of inputs.
 A condition (selector) and some input values.
 The block selects one of N inputs depending on the value of the selector.

 Unlike the binary selector the condition input, named K in this block, can not only take a boolean data type.
 In fact, it can take up any elementary data type.
 Although the only data type that really makes sense to use here is an integer.

 As you have to choose between inputs from IN0 to INn it only makes sense to give the condition K a whole number.
 Actually it is only valid to give K a number between 0 and n.
 The concept of the function may look like this:

 Where K has to be within the range 0 – n, where n is the number of inputs.